gmuii/gmuii.github.io/01_overview.markdown

 permalink : /overview/
 ---

-The NAME is a dataset specialized for Copy-Move forgeries.
+CMID is a dataset specialized for Copy-Move forgeries.
 It contains automatically generated tampered ID documents.
 At the time of writing, a base of 304 documents were used to produce 893 tampered images.
 Those number might evolve over time but the structure will stay the same.